SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 both the translational partition function contribution and a quantum configurational term.
 (The Sackur-Tetrode equation is often referred to as simply the "translational entropy", which can be misleading).

-Compuational calculation of the entropy contribution to :math:`G_i` has a significant computational expense (because it requires more than single point calculations), and many studies do not require this level of accuracy even today since for many systems changes in :math:`U_i` affect the chemistry and kinetics more than changes in :math:`S_i`
+Computational calculation of the entropy contribution to :math:`G_i` has a significant computational expense (because it requires more than single point calculations), and many studies do not require that level of accuracy since for many systems changes in :math:`U_i` affect the chemistry and kinetics more than changes in :math:`S_i`

 When the term :math:`T*S_i` is approximated as sufficiently insignificant, the equation reduces to:

 :math:`G_i = U_i - \sum_j (n_j R_j)`

-However, CatMAP supports the better accuracy afforded by inclusion of the entropy term:
+However, CatMAP supports the better accuracy afforded by inclusion of an entropy term:
 CatMAP uses existing codes to calculate the entropy contributions of for vibrational stretching modes and gas phase translations from statistical mechanics, and thus we include stretching mode vibrational frequencies near the end of the example below.
+In the future, even more accurate entropy terms may be included, but present day studies are adequately served by using stretching mode contributions for adsorbates.

 Example